eftieell/intro_programming_2/src/chapters/inheritance/multilevel.md

 * Consider the flow of information when instantiating an object of a grandchild class.
 For example, when instantiating an `AudioBook`, the `__init__()` method calls `super().__init__()`, which invokes the `__init__()` method for `Book`.
 But then the `__init__()` method for `Book` in turn calls `super().__init__()`, which invokes the `__init__()` method for `Publication`.
 So the information goes up the chain to the top-level class.
 * A similar process occurs when the `Audiobook`'s `__str__()` method is called.
 It calls its parent's `__str__()` method, and that method in turn calls its parent's `__str__()` method.
 At each level the string is computed and returned down the chain, where it is combined with the string information passed back from the level above.
 * In the main code block,  a list is created that holds a variety of objects from the 5 defined classes.
 Since regardless of type, each is also an instance of the `Publication` class, they can be treated in a homogenous way.
 Thus the for-loop can seamlessly traverse the objects and print them, even though they are potentially all of different subclasses.
-* Predict what wil be output by the following code:
+* Predict what will be output by the following code:
 ```python
 print(type(publications[2]))
 print(isinstance(publications[1], Book))